2014 Aaron's 312: Qualifying

-Qualifying was held on Friday, May 2, at 5:40 PM CST.
+Qualifying was held on Friday, May 2, at 5:40 p.m.
+CST.
 Since Talladega Superspeedway is at least 1.25 mi in length, the qualifying system was a multi-car system that included three rounds.
 The first round was 25 minutes, where every driver would be able to set a lap within the 25 minutes.
 Then, the second round would consist of the fastest 24 cars in Round 1, and drivers would have 10 minutes to set a lap.
 Round 3 consisted of the fastest 12 drivers from Round 2, and the drivers would have 5 minutes to set a time.
 Whoever was fastest in Round 3 would win the pole.

 Sam Hornish Jr., driving for Joe Gibbs Racing, would win the pole after setting a time of 51.268 and an average speed of 186.783 mph in the third round.

 Two drivers would fail to qualify: Chad Boat and Derrike Cope.